jhudsl/AnVIL_bookdown_style/README.md

 <!--Delete this section below upon using the template-->

+## AnVIL Template

-## Online Tools for Training Resources - OTTR
+Based on _Online Tools for Training Resources (OTTR)_

-The purpose of this course template and guide is to make course publishing maintenance across multiple different platforms _less painful_.
+The purpose of this template and is to make publishing maintenance for AnVIL content across multiple different platforms _less painful_.

-_This template and guide helps you_:
+_This template helps you_:

-- Edit and write a course in [RMarkdown files](https://rmarkdown.rstudio.com/) and have it published to multiple different platforms:
+- Edit and write an AnVIL course in [RMarkdown files](https://rmarkdown.rstudio.com/) and have it published to multiple different platforms:
   - [Leanpub](https://leanpub.com/bookstore?type=course)
   - [Bookdown](https://bookdown.org/)
   - [Coursera](https://www.coursera.org/)